Fat Pirate Casino

 The Technical Issue Excuse

 When withdrawals are cancelled, the site blames “technical issues” or “payment processor errors.”
 No transaction logs are provided.
 No error codes are given.
 No resolution timeline is offered.
+The excuses rotate to prevent players from identifying patterns.

 One user reported his withdrawal was cancelled three times over three weeks.
 Each time, customer service claimed a different reason: